psychemedia/middle-english-romances/sir-orfeo.md

 He might se besides
 Oft in hot under tides,
 The king o fairy, with his rout,
-Com to hunt him al about :
+Com to hunt him al about:
 With dim cri and bloweing,
-And houndes also with him berking ;
+And houndes also with him berking;
 Ac no best thai no nome,
 No never he nist whider thai bi come.
 And other while he might him se
 As a gret ost bi him te,
 Wele atourned `[about]` ten hundred knightes,
-Ich y armed to his rightes ;
+Ich y armed to his rightes;
 Of cuntenaunce stout and fers,
-With mani displaid baners ;
+With mani displaid baners;
-And ich his swerd y drawe hold :
+And ich his swerd y drawe hold:
 Ac never he nist whider thai wold.
-And other while he seighe other thing :
+And other while he seighe other thing:
 Knightes and levedis com daunceing,
 In queynt atire gisely,
-Queyitt pas, and softly :
+Queyitt pas, and softly:
 Tabours and trimpes yede him bi,
 And al maner menstraci.

 And on a day he seighe him biside
 Sexti levdis on hors ride,
-Gentil and jolif, as brid on ris `[branch]` ;
+Gentil and jolif, as brid on ris `[branch]`;
-Nought o man amonges hem ther nis ;
+Nought o man amonges hem ther nis;
 And ich a faucoun on hond bere,
 And riden on haukin bi o rivere,
 Of game thai founde wel gode haunt,
-Maulardes, hayroun, and cormeraunt ;
+Maulardes, hayroun, and cormeraunt;
 The foules of the water ariseth,
 The faucouns hem wele deviseth,
-Ich faucoun his pray slough :
+Ich faucoun his pray slough:
 That seighe Orfeo, and lough.
-Par fay, quath he, ther is fair game !
+Par fay, quath he, ther is fair game!
 Thider Ichil bi Godes name,
 Ich was y won `[accustomed]` swiche werk to se.
-He aros, and thider gan te ;
+He aros, and thider gan te;
 To a levedi he was y come,
 Biheld, and hath wele under nome,
 And seth, bi al thing, that it is
 His owhen quen dam Heurodis.
 Yern he biheld hir, and sche him eke,
-Ac noither to other a word no speke :
+Ac noither to other a word no speke:
 For messais that sche on him seighe,
 That had ben so riche and so heighe,
-The teres fel out of her eighe ;
+The teres fel out of her eighe;
 The other levedis this y seighe,
 And maked hir oway to ride,
 Sche most with him no lenger abide.

-Alias ! quath he, now me is wo !
+Alias! quath he, now me is wo!
 Whi nil deth now me slo,
-Alias ! wroche, that Y no might
+Alias! wroche, that Y no might
-Dye now, after this sight !
+Dye now, after this sight!
-Alias ! to long last mi liif
+Alias! to long last mi liif
 When Y no dar nought with mi wiif,
 No hye to me, o word speke,
-Alias ! whi nil min hert breke !
+Alias! whi nil min hert breke!
 Parfay, quath he, tide what bitide,
 Whider so this levedis ride,
 The selve way Ichil streche,
 Of liif, no deth, me no reche.
 His sclavin he dede on, all so spac, `[speedily (?)]`
 And henge his harp upon his bac,
-And had wel gode will to gon ;
+And had wel gode will to gon;
 He no spard noither stub no ston.
 In at a roche the levedis rideth,
-And he after, and nought abideth ;
+And he after, and nought abideth;
 When he was in the roche y go,
 Wele thre mile, other mo,
 He com in to a fair cuntray,
 As bright so sonne on somers day,
-Smothe, and plain, and al grene ;
+Smothe, and plain, and al grene;
-Hille, no dale nas ther non y sene ;
+Hille, no dale nas ther non y sene;
 Amidde the lond a castel he sighe,
-Riche, and real, `[royal]` and wonder heighe ;
+Riche, and real, `[royal]` and wonder heighe;
 Al the ut mast wal,
-Was cler and schine as cristal ;
+Was cler and schine as cristal;
 And hundred tours ther were about,
-Degiselich `[grandly]` and bataild stout ;
+Degiselich `[grandly]` and bataild stout;
 The butras com out of the diche,
 Of rede gold y arched riche,
 The bonsour `[front]` was avowed `[adorned]` al,
-Of ich maner divers animal ;
+Of ich maner divers animal;
 With in ther wer wide wones, `[dwellings]`
 Al of precious stones,
 The werst piler on to biholde,
-Was al of burnist gold ;
+Was al of burnist gold;
 Al that lond was ever light,
 For when it schuld be therk `[dark(?)]` and night,
 The riche stones `[sapphires are mentioned in one version]` light gonne,